 As you can see, Developing and Using Models remains a viable tool in our everyday classroom arsenal.
 The major change in pedagogy as profiled by NGSS is in elevating its role from merely a finished “wall hanger” to something that can be further analyzed or explored to distill out a higher understanding on which predictions and inferences can be made.

-For more on this topic, tune in to Michael DiSpezio's webinar, Developing and Using Models: A Hands-on Webinar for All Grade Bands!, on Wednesday, May 9 at 7 p.m.
+Click here to view Michael DiSpezio's webinar, Developing and Using Models: A Hands-on Webinar for All Grade Bands!, from Wednesday, May 9 at 7 p.m.
 Eastern Time.
-Register here to attend.